Approximating Analytic Spectra of Hyperbolic Systems with Summation-by-Parts Finite Difference Operators: Introduction

 Systems of hyperbolic partial differential equations emerge across vast application areas, from gravitational waves to drug delivery targeting cancerous tissues, to unsteady volcanic eruptions \cite{PhysRevD.58.044020, FERREIRA201881, Karlstrom2016}.
 Determining the physical growth and/or decay rates involved in such processes is the topic of many studies, for example \cite{Zapadka2017, Blanco31122022, HALE2007163, Yarushina2015}, as they reveal physical mechanisms for unstable phenomena.
 Such instabilities threaten, for example, the structural integrity of buildings and airplanes, and may indicate unstable dynamical growth that leads to regime changes in fluid systems.

 When nonlinearities are present, the governing equations can be notoriously challenging to analyze and solve and are often linearized around a background and/or steady state solution.
-Even so, analytic solutions can be difficult to obtain and one turns to numerical methods in order to explore the underlying physics and/or origin of unstable regimes.
+Even so, analytic solutions can be difficult to obtain and one often turns to numerical methods in order to explore the underlying physics and/or origin of unstable regimes.
 However, there are several stumbling blocks when using numerical methods to explore physical instabilities.
-Numerical methods, such as the finite difference method, can suffer from numerical instabilities, even when there are no physical instabilities present.
-And it is usually the case that numerical methods are used because analytic solutions are unavailable.
-If one observes an instability in the numerical simulation it is difficult to determine if it is numerical or physical in origin.
-These challenges persist when attempting to use discrete spectra to determine physical growth rates present in the model: the discretization can be incorrect (e.g. unstable) in the sense that numerical solutions will not converge to the analytic (and so the discrete spectrum will be incorrect even if it appears to converge).
-Alternatively, the discrete spectrum could appear to converge to eigenvalues that are artifacts of the numerical method but are non-physical.
+If one observes an instability in the numerical simulation it can be difficult to determine if it is numerical or physical in origin.
+In addition, the spectrum of the discretization could appear to converge to eigenvalues that are artifacts of the numerical method but are non-physical.

-In this work we explore the fidelity of numerical approximations to continuous spectra, focusing on variable-coefficient hyperbolic systems containing linear terms, which arise in perturbation studies (e.g. when nonlinear equations are linearized, for example in \cite{Karlstrom2016}).
-Using the Laplace transform, we derive the continuous spectra for several parameter regimes, as well as analytic solutions which provide ground truth for our numerical studies.
+In this work we explore the fidelity of numerical approximations to analytic spectra, focusing on variable-coefficient hyperbolic systems containing a lower-order term, which arise in perturbation studies (e.g. when nonlinear equations are linearized, for example in \cite{Karlstrom2016}).
+Using the Laplace transform, we derive the analytic spectra for several parameter regimes, as well as analytic solutions which provide ground truth for our numerical studies.
 We utilize a class of high-order-accurate finite difference methods satisfying a summation-by-parts (SBP) property \cite{kreiss_finite_1974,kreiss_existence_1977,strand_summation_1994}.
 SBP methods together with a weak enforcement of boundary conditions through the simultaneous-approximation-term (SAT) technique provide a framework for provably stable numerical discretizations, see for example \cite{DELREYFERNANDEZ2014171,SVARD201417,RANOCHA201820}, which will provide the assurance that instabilities are not numerical in origin.